Equality Report

 Pupil Premium

-As of October 2022, 27% of students were known to be eligible for Pupil Premium.
-This is in the middle/third quintile nationally.
-The progress and achievement of students on pupil premium is historically significantly above the national average and published data shows that disadvantaged students’ progress is above national average.
+As of January 2025, 24% of students (346) were known to be eligible for Pupil Premium.
+The progress and attainment and progress of students on pupil premium is historically significantly above the national average.
+For example, the attainment 8 and progress 8 of our PP students in 23/24 were 53.4 and 0.82, compared to national averages of 46.2 and 0.03.

 Age

 Bentley Wood is currently oversubscribed.
-The school is expanding; in 2022 there is capacity for 224 students in Years 8, 9, 10 and 11 (240 in Y7).
-In our growing Sixth Form, there are 246 students.
+The school is expanding; in 2024 there is capacity for 240 students in Years 7, 8 and 9, and 224 in Years 10 and 11.
+In our growing Sixth Form, there are 262 students.

 Ethnicity

-• 30%: Asian or Asian British – any other Asian background
+Asian or Asian British – Any other Asian background 27.64%

 Sex